 Professional Development Treks

-- Data Science and Computational Biology Trek to the San Francisco Bay Area (Autumn 2017)
+Upcoming: Computational Biology Trek to the Bay Area

 Requirements & Expectations of all myCHOICE Trek participants

-- Upon completion of the trek, reflect on your experience and next steps in a short statement (< 500 words).
+- Upon completion of the Trek, you will reflect on your experience and next steps in a short statement (<500 words).

 - myCHOICE will cover the airfare and hotel accommodations related to the trip.
 The trainee is responsible for daily transportation, meals, and any other expenses.

 The Biopharma Trek (Boston 2017) exposed me to a variety of company sizes and cultures.
 Through this experience, I learned I wanted to work at a smaller biotech company and have recently taken a Scientist position in the Bay Area after finishing my postdoc at UChicago.John Leonard, Ph.D.

 - Business of Science Trek to New York City (Summer 2019)

 - Regulatory Affairs Trek at Vanderbilt University (Winter 2019)

 - Science Policy Trek to Washington DC (Winter 2018)